vaail/formulize/README.md

 ### Question

-If you fine something problem of this plugin, or you have some question.
+If you are found something problem of this plugin, or you have some question.

 Plese send a message on gitter. (gitter url is on the top of the menual)